 If you want to take part in a real American pastime, forget baseball and RV to a NASCAR race.
 RVing to NASCAR races is about as old as NASCAR is itself, and the two have grown up together.
 If you want to RV to a track that will not only take care of your NASCAR fix but will also provide you with plenty of other nightlife activities, you should try RVing to Las Vegas Motor Speedway.

 Let's get an in-depth look at this famous NASCAR track, including a history of the track, options for RVing at the track, options for RVing to a nearby park, and tips and tricks for getting the most out of your Las Vegas Motor Speedway RVing excursion.
 You'll be ready for the lights of casino games and the road of engines when you RV to Las Vegas Motor Speedway.

 A Brief History of Las Vegas Motor Speedway

-Decades in development, the Las Vegas Motor Speedway that NASCAR fans would get to know was opened in September 1996 as 1.5-mile tri-oval racetrack configuration.
-In 2006, the track was redesigned with more dramatic banking gradient to encourage more exciting and side-by-side racing.
-Currently, Las Vegas Motor Speedway hosts one annual NASCAR Xfinity race and one NASCAR Spring Cup series race.
+Decades in development, the Las Vegas Motor Speedway that NASCAR fans would get to know was opened in September 1996 as a 1.5-mile tri-oval racetrack configuration.
+In 2006, the track was redesigned with a more dramatic banking gradient to encourage more exciting and side-by-side racing.
+Currently, Las Vegas Motor Speedway hosts one annual NASCAR Xfinity race and one NASCAR Spring Cup Series race.

 RVing to Las Vegas Motor Speedway

-There are several different options for RV camping at Las Vegas Motor Speedway, nine in total.
+There are several different options for RV camping in Las Vegas.
 You have options around the track as well as classic RV camping in the infield of the track.
-There is too much information to list all the RVing options but here is some basic information for RVing to the track.
+There is too much information to list all the RVing options, but here is some basic information for RVing to the track.